kammitama5/kammitama5.github.io/_posts/2018-3-5-Monday-March-5th.md

 - It's *really* *really* worthwhile to do the exercises.
 I'm not sure what a person who didn't do the exercises would get out of the book, quite honestly.

+## School
+- So far, so good.
+I'm keeping up with the assignments.
+I started looking into grad school deadlines for application, and costs.
+It's doable.
+I also found someone I know who goes to a school I'd like to attend (and was living in LA up to 2017, and their background was not originally CS).
+So that's really helpful.
+- So I guess we'll see how it goes.